-T-Mobile expands its 4G HSPA+ network to a handful of new marketsAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile expands its 4G HSPA+ network to a handful of new marketsAlex Wagner - Editorial Director of News and Content

 Good news for T-Mobile customers today, as CTO Neville Ray has announced that Magenta has expanded its 4G HSPA+ network.
 Ray's announcement includes eight new cities that are joining T-Mobile 4G HSPA+ family today, which T-Mobile says now reaches 225 markets.
 The markets joining that group today are: